-The Centre organises a number of seminar and lecture programmes.
-The Roman Law Group, founded by the late Professor Peter B H Birks when he held the Chair of Civil Law in Edinburgh, presents a regular and lively programme of speakers on Roman law.
-The Legal History Discussion Group, also initiated by Professor Birks, holds informal talks though the year at which individuals present their research, often at an early stage of development.
+The Centre organises a number of seminars and lecture programmes.
+The Edinburgh Roman Law Group, founded by the late Professor Peter B H Birks when he held the Chair of Civil Law in Edinburgh, presents a regular and lively programme of speakers on Roman law.
+The Alan Watson Seminar for Legal History, also initiated by Professor Birks, holds informal talks though the year at which individuals present their research, often at an early stage of development.
 A more recent initiative is the programme of Ancient Law in Context organised with Ancient History (in the School of History, Classics and Archaeology).
 This offers an interdisciplinary research network exploring law and economic and social development, bringing together specialists in ancient law and all aspects of ancient history – social, economic, and political.
 The Henry Goudy Seminar meets once a month during term time to discuss works of classical literature.
 Finally, the Centre holds the biennial (sometimes annual) Peter Chiene Lecture, bringing in a distinguished legal historian to speak.
 From time to time, the Centre also sponsors and organises specialist conferences and seminars, such as those on the medieval ius commune (from casus to regula) and humanism (ad fontes).

 The Centre seeks to engage with the wider community, and does this largely through its blog, the Edinburgh Legal History Blog, which is written by John W. Cairns, Paul J. du Plessis, Guido Rossi, and other members of the Centre.

 Miniature of the Emperor Justinian with a sword, surrounded by several figures, a decorated initial 'I'(uri) developing a full border with angels, dragons, rabbits and dogs, at the beginning of Justinian's Digestum Vetus, British Library, MS Arundel 484, f.
 6 (click on the image for more information)